-Due to being busy with writing company projects recently, I have neglected my study of golang, so I have started the series of articles titled The Path to Mastering Go, to document my understanding and notes during the learning process.
+Due to being busy with writing company projects recently, I have neglected my study of golang, so I am starting a series of articles called The Path to Mastering Go, to document my understanding and notes during the learning process.

 About Slices#

-Slice, translated into Chinese as 切片, is an abstract data type provided by Go language based on arrays.
+Slice, translated into Chinese as 切片, is an abstract data type based on arrays provided in Go language.
 In Go, most scenarios that require arrays can be replaced by slices.
 In Go, slices perfectly replace arrays and provide a more flexible and efficient data sequence access interface.

 What Exactly is a Slice?#